pssst/pssst/README.md

 URL
 ---
-The official address of the API (stable) is:
+The official address of our (test) API is:

 `https://api.pssst.name`